hpfousac/kubernetes-elasticsearch-cluster/README.md

+# Try of takeover #

+Temporary message or temporary fork.

+ I decided to fork original project which is (see bellow) as a base for my tests with elastic search in kubernetes.

+## Differences from original repo ##

+### Specific namespace

 # This project is no longer maintained

 As of November 7th, 2018, I've decided to end my commitment to maintaining this repo and related.